agsb/wirewp/README.md

 ## Input format

-Make a primary CSV list with: unit, pin, wire, comment,
+Make a primary CSV list with: sock, pins, wire, comment,

-_unit, the unit to place at board ;_
+_sock, the socket to place a unit at board ;_
         (numeric) 00 is the board, 01 first unit, etc

-_pin, the pin of unit;_
+_pins, the pin of unit;_
         (numeric) NN, counted as in schematics, 00 is reserved

 _wire, name of wire to wrap at this pin;_